ALA-herbarium/documentation/library.md

    profile can be designed with limited fields, appropriate for the document collection.
- * The records returned will not show the titles, but use the ‘Tools’ >> ‘View’ >> ‘Attributes’ dropdown to see the ‘verbatim attributes’ for each record.
+ * The records returned will not show the titles, but use the ‘Tools’ >> ‘View’ >> ‘Attributes’ dropdown to see the ‘description’ for each record.
- * Get the physical object.
+ * Get the physical object!

 [1]: https://arctos.database.museum/taxonomy.cfm?taxon_term==Documentary%20Objects